daviddwlee84/OperatingSystem/Notes/CourseNote/ExecutingEnvironment.md

     * CPU assign a new stack pointer (SS: ESP) which point to kernel stack in TSS (Task State Segment)
 2. Push `EFLAGS` into stack, resume TF (Trap Frame), IF stay remain
 3. Find the gate descriptor in IDT by 0x80.
 Find the segment selector assign to CS (Code Segment) register
-4. Calculate the "base address of segment descriptor" + "offset in the trap gate descripter" to locate the entry address of the system call handler
+4. Calculate the "base address of segment descriptor" + "offset in the trap gate descriptor" to locate the entry address of the system call handler

 * Privilege check
   * code can only access same or lower privilege data